horeah/PyCmd/README.txt

     - pushd/popd are not supported
     - %ERRORLEVEL% is always 0 when executing commands interactively
     - DOSKEY macros are not supported
+    - can NOT be used to fully replace cmd.exe as default shell (e.g. via
+      %COMSPEC%)

 4. Future plans